marvin1099/BitwardenAutofiller/README.md

 ## Downloads

 You can download the [latest binary releases from here](https://codeberg.org/marvin1099/BitwardenAutofiller/releases).
+Both GUI and CLI versions can be downloaded there.
 After downloading the binary, **continue reading at the [Usage](#usage) section** to understand how to run the script.

 If you want to build the project from source or run it directly in a development environment,